temotskipa/Economic-Liberty-and-Federal-Renewal-Act/Economic Liberty and Federal Renewal Act.md

 **(d) Transfer of essential functions.**-Each national security-related function of an abolished agency or department, including any function relating to intelligence, defense, or foreign affairs under the National Security Act of 1947 (50 U.S.C.
 3001 et seq.) or other Acts of Congress, and any function expressly preserved in this Act, shall be transferred to the Department of Defense or such other Federal department as the President may designate, not later than 180 days after the effective date of the abolition of such agency or department.
 Any other function shall cease.

-**(e) Disposition of assets and funds.**—The Comptroller General of the United States shall provide for the orderly disposition, by auction or other sale, of the real and personal property of each agency or department abolished under this section.
+**(e) Disposition of assets and funds.**-The Administrator of General Services, in consultation with the Director of the Office of Management and Budget and the Secretary of the Treasury, shall provide for the orderly disposition, by auction or other sale, of the real and personal property of each agency or department abolished under this section.
 Net proceeds from any such sale shall be deposited in the general fund of the Treasury.
 Unobligated balances of appropriations for such agencies and departments shall revert to the general fund of the Treasury.

 ---